This post may include affiliate links. Thank you for your support.

 • When Ready to Eat.
 Bring the tomato soup base to a slow boil and continue with the recipe, starting at step five.

-• Garnish with Fresh Herbs: A sprinkle of fresh, aromatic fresh basil and/or flat-leaf parsley brightens up the soup and complements the rich tomato and cheese flavors.
-If you’re wondering what herbs pair best, check out this guide on using fresh herbs in the kitchen.
+• Garnish with Fresh Herbs: A sprinkle of fresh, aromatic fresh basil and/or flat-leaf parsley brightens up the soup and complements the rich tomato and parm flavors.

 • Scatter with Crusty Croutons: If you’re looking for a delightful crunch in every bite, add parmesan-crusted croutons to the top of this chicken parmesan soup recipe.

-• Serve with Garlic Bread: A classic pairing, oven roasted garlic bread adds a crispy, savory element that’s perfect for dipping into the rich, cheesy broth of your chicken parmesan soup.
+• Serve with Bread: Oven roasted garlic bread or fast and fluffy dinner rolls are perfect for dipping into the rich, cheesy broth of your chicken parmesan soup.

 Unique serving ideas